jcampos8782/COVID19-API/README.md

 ## Containers

-This project creates three containers:
+This project creates five containers:

+ 1. An Nginx proxy serving as an API gateway and reverse proxy to the UI and API containers
+ 2. The React/Redux UI
- 1. A SpringBoot application which provides services over the dataset
+ 3. A SpringBoot REST API  which provides services over the dataset
- 2. MongoDB database (container name `mongo`)
+ 4. MongoDB database (container name `mongo`)
- 3. A `mongo-init` container which downloads the latest published data from the source and creates (or recreates) the `cvd19` database.
-This container will shut down upon completion.
+ 5. A `mongo-init` which will populate the mongo instance

 ## Updating the database

-To update your database with the most up-to-date published data, rebuild the mongo-init container and then run the container.
+To update the database, run the provided update script and then rebuild and run the mongo-init container

 ```
+./update_data.sh
 docker-compose build mongo-init
 DB_USER=<user> DB_PASS=<pass> docker-compose up mongo-init
 ```